Sheco/dotfiles/README.md

 ## Sway

-Make sure you install sway and waybar
+Make sure you install sway, waybar, wl-clipboard and the scripts in bin to somewhere in your $PATH

 Install: